danyk20/CMS_DAQ_simulation/README.md

   - 'await' posting notification to its parent if not root

 ## Client
-This script contains manually created client however it is possible to generate client automatically for following languages:
+This script contains manually created client however it is possible to generate client automatically using Python pacakge for following languages:
-  -C++
-  -C#
-  -Java
-  -PHP
-  -Python
-  -Ruby
-  -Scala
+  - C++
+  - C#
+  - Java
+  - PHP
+  - Python
+  - Ruby
+  - Scala

+Note: Web generator support even wider range of languages.
+Current support of language might change during the time.

 ### Autogenerate python client